 This file controls the eclipse startup options.
 You can change make many changes in this file based on your needs to apply settings on the launch of the Eclipse.
 This is a plain text file containing many command-line options that are appended to the Eclipse startup command.

 Before you jump on to editing this file, please make sure to take a backup of the original file just to ensure that in case of any issues you may want to revert back to the original file.

 The location of eclipse.ini varies based on operating systems and is a follows

-On Mac OS: Eclipse.app/Contents/MacOS (This may not show up on finder, so go on terminal and go inside the directory where you extracted eclipse zip file)
+On Mac OS: Eclipse.app/Contents/MacOS (This may not show up on finder, so go on the terminal and go inside the directory where you extracted the Eclipse zip file)